micwald/API-Lab/examples/InteractiveMap/README.md

 # InteractiveMap

 This project was made practising jQuery by making smaller changes with an already existing project and there after also understanding the code.
-A specially the jQuery code.
+Especially the jQuery code.

 ## Getting started